 - Quit smoking.
 Smoking increases the risk of ectopic pregnancy.

-Ectopic pregnancy National Women’s Health, Auckland District Health Board, 2015
+Ectopic pregnancy National Women’s Health, Auckland District Health Board, NZ, 2015

 |Dr Jeremy Tuohy is an Obstetrician and Gynaecologist with a special interest in Maternal and Fetal Medicine.
 Jeremy has been a lecturer at the University of Otago, Clinical leader of Ultrasound and Maternal and Fetal Medicine at Capital and Coast DHB, and has practiced as a private obstetrician.
 He is currently completing his PhD in Obstetric Medicine at the Liggins Institute, University of Auckland.|